Kaldek/rat-ratgdo/README.md

 The Chamberlain garage door control circuit is a two-wire setup consisting of a Ground, and a combined +12v power and serial data line.
 The serial data line is held at 12v unless data transmission is occurring.
 Data transmission is performed by pulling the 12v line down to GND for each data bit.
 The benefit here is that a single wire can be used for providing power to door control panels and data transmssion on a single wire.
 The use of appropriately sized capacitors in door control panels means they do not switch off during data transmission.

 #### How ratgdo interfaces with the Chamberlain wiring
+The ratgdo taps into the red control wire and uses this single wire for transmission of commands onto the serial bus, and for receiving data from the serial bus.
+As it is a single wire protocol and operates half-duplex, the ratgdo circuitry uses N-channel MOSFETs wired in a manner which allows the ESP8266 to never transmit when the serial line is already low.

+In operation, this means that the ratgdo is mostly listening to the serial bus to ensure it is keeping track of the state of the door.
+For example, if the door is manually opened (or opened by use of the MyQ app even), these events are broadcast onto the serial bus by the door controller.  ratgdo is therefore able to know that the state of the door has changed.
+In turn, this means that when controlling ratgdo via Home Assistant, the status of the door in HA is always up to date.